Convection: Oceanic circulation

 Solar radiation affects the oceans: warm water from the Equator tends to circulate toward the poles, while cold polar water heads towards the Equator.
 The surface currents are initially dictated by surface wind conditions.
 The trade winds blow westward in the tropics, and the westerlies blow eastward at mid-latitudes.
 This wind pattern applies a stress to the subtropical ocean surface with negative curl across the Northern Hemisphere, and the reverse across the Southern Hemisphere.
 The resulting Sverdrup transport is equatorward.
 Because of conservation of potential vorticity caused by the poleward-moving winds on the subtropical ridge's western periphery and the increased relative vorticity of poleward moving water, transport is balanced by a narrow, accelerating poleward current, which flows along the western boundary of the ocean basin, outweighing the effects of friction with the cold western boundary current which originates from high latitudes.
 The overall process, known as western intensification, causes currents on the western boundary of an ocean basin to be stronger than those on the eastern boundary.

 As it travels poleward, warm water transported by strong warm water current undergoes evaporative cooling.
 The cooling is wind driven: wind moving over water cools the water and also causes evaporation, leaving a saltier brine.
-In this process, the water becomes saltier and denser. and decreases in temperature.
+In this process, the water becomes saltier and denser and decreases in temperature.
 Once sea ice forms, salts are left out of the ice, a process known as brine exclusion.
 These two processes produce water that is denser and colder.
-The water across the northern Atlantic ocean becomes so dense that it begins to sink down through less salty and less dense water.
+The water across the northern Atlantic Ocean becomes so dense that it begins to sink down through less salty and less dense water.
 (This open ocean convection is not unlike that of a lava lamp.)
-This downdraft of heavy, cold and dense water becomes a part of the North Atlantic Deep Water, a southgoing stream.
+This downdraft of heavy, cold and dense water becomes a part of the North Atlantic Deep Water, a south-going stream.